DUB - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Dublin to London costs €42 on the route between Dublin (DUB) and London Stansted Airport (STN).
-However, over the past month, flights between Dublin (DUB) and London Luton Airport (LTN) were, on average, 39% cheaper than other Dublin-London routes.
+The cheapest return flight from Dublin to London costs €36 on the route between Dublin (DUB) and London Luton Airport (LTN).
+Over the past month, this route was, on average, 54% cheaper than other Dublin-London routes.
 The most popular route is between Dublin (DUB) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Dublin to London?